Winners of the Best Remuda Award

 In 1889, when Isaac Ellwood stepped down from the train in the West Texas town of Colorado (known today as Colorado City), he knew he had come to the right place.
-The railroad shipping pens were full of cattle, and the dirt streets were bustling with activity.
+The railroad shipping pens were full of cattle, the dirt streets were bustling with activity and most of the town’s 28 saloons were busy, with their primary customers being cowboys who had brought cattle to town for shipment on the train.
 Colorado City was the end of the line for the Missouri Pacific Railroad, and ranchers drove their cattle there from as far north as Amarillo, as far south as San Angelo and from the west as far as eastern New Mexico.
 For a man who had a product to market to cattlemen, it looked like paradise.